-In various litigation matters, Compass Lexecon is retained by plaintiffs or defendants to evaluate economic evidence pertaining to a motion for class certification.
+In various litigation matters, Compass Lexecon is retained by plaintiffs or defendants to evaluate economic evidence pertaining to class certification matters.

-In the antitrust area, our work typically examines whether common evidence can be used to establish class-wide impact:
+In direct and indirect purchaser antitrust class certification matters, our experts analyze large and complex datasets built from transaction-level company records to examine whether common evidence can be used to establish class-wide impact:

-In the area of ERISA class action litigation, Compass Lexecon originated the concept of analyzing data on participant holdings and transactions in company stock funds to evaluate potential conflicts between class members.
+In ERISA class action litigation, Compass Lexecon originated the concept of analyzing data on participant holdings and transactions in company stock funds to evaluate potential conflicts between class members.